A classic French meal gets updated for modern times with this delicious and budget-friendly Instant Pot Beef Bourguignon.

 - In the remaining hot oil add onion slices and cook until onions start to soften and brown.

-- When mushrooms just start to sweat, stir in garlic and cook for 1 more minute.
+- When mushrooms just start to sweat, stir in garlic and thyme and cook for 1 more minute.

 - Pour in Cognac or brandy.

-- Very carefully, stand back, and ignite Cognac with a match to burn off the alcohol.
+- If you choose to, very carefully, stand back, and ignite Cognac with a match to burn off the alcohol.
 Should only take 1-2 minutes.

 - If fire doesn't go out by itself and to prevent a grease fire, extinguish fire by covering pot with a metal lid.
 Do not use glass or the lid of the instant pot as it has rubber that can melt and burn.

-- Return the meat and bacon back into the pot with its juices.
+- Return the meat and bacon back into the pot with its juices and stir to combine.

-Cooking Tips: Although the classic Beef Bourguignon recipe asks for bourguignon wine specifically, you can use any dry red wine that you like to drink.
+Although the classic Beef Bourguignon recipe asks for burgundy wine specifically, you can use any dry red wine that you like to drink.